Can You Terminate Parental Rights in Oregon?

 Stepping Away

-As family courts generally place the wellbeing of any minor children above other concerns, they base any decisions on the best interests of the child or children in question.
+As family courts generally place the well-being of any minor children above other concerns, they base any decisions on the best interests of the child or children in question.
 If a child could potentially lose financial support, you most likely won’t be able to legally sever your connection, even in the case of adoption.

 You can, however, effectively remove yourself from your child’s life.
 If that’s the choice you want to make.